based on Reviews

 Amylase, lipase, pepsin, trypsin, catalases, peroxidases, proteases

-transport and carrier proteins
+Transport and carrier proteins

-transport of important molecules
+Transport of important molecules

 Hemoglobin, plasma albumins, calcium-binding protein, metallothioneins

-regulatory proteins
+Regulatory proteins

-control and coordination of chemical reactions
+Control and coordination of chemical reactions

-protective proteins
+Protective proteins

-Storage of substances for future use
+Storage of substances for future needs

-control proteins
+Control proteins

-regulation of various processes in the organism
+Regulation of various processes in the organism

-Correct reading of DNA
+Correctly reading the DNA

-Amino acids as precursors of endogenous substances
+Amino acids as precursors of the body's own substances

-precursors of other AS derivatives (oligopeptides)
+Precursors of other amino acid derivatives (oligopeptides)

 Lysine + Methionine